artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 There are two primitives for animation from React Native:

 -   `Animated` - This is a fine-grained API for handling changes ( we use this on our buttons for making the transition animations the same as our native ones. )
--   `LayoutAnimation` - This API feels a little bit like `UIView +animate:` - in that you can tell tje layout engine that the next update should be animated instead of replaced.
+-   `LayoutAnimation` - This API feels a little bit like `UIView +animate:` - in that you can tell the layout engine that the next update should be animated instead of replaced.

-These provide enough for a most use-cases, but there is a more direct API and a few more JS-level techniques that you can use if you are really starting to feel like you're dropping frames inside a specific animation.
+These provide enough for most use-cases, but there is a more direct API and a few more JS-level techniques that you can use if you are really starting to feel like you're dropping frames inside a specific animation.

 ## The long-term aspects of React Native

 What if Facebook stop maintaining React Native?
 Today it obviously doesn't look like it, but if you're talking the next 5 years - maybe it's not that rosy.
 The JavaScript world moves real fast, 5 years ago React didn't exist and Node still hadn't had it's [big divorce][iojs] and [re-married][iojs-together].

-Our perspective on dependencies has been that [you should always own then][own-deps] in the sense that you have an understanding of how they work technically and culturally.
+Our perspective on dependencies has been that [you should always own them][own-deps] in the sense that you have an understanding of how they work technically and culturally.
 This means for the larger projects, you should feel comfortable being able to make PRs back to the project, or feel comfortable that the vendor will fix bugs for you.
 The latter is not necessarily something that Facebook will be doing for you.
 They specifically call out that React Native is being built in the open, but that they are building and working on things that affect Facebook in production and then look at larger platform issues.
 You can get a sense of this by reading [the React Native roadmap][rn-roadmap].
 These aims cover the rest of this year, and next year they'll re-evaluate.

 We're pretty comfortable that if Facebook stop committing to React Native tomorrow, we (as Artsy) can continue to keep the project stable and at the same place across iOS releases.
 There'd be a learning curve, but we're not the only company that'd be willing to do this too: AirBnb, Expo, Uber, Microsoft, GeekyAnts and Wix all participate at [a very granular level][react-monthly] and would probably make sure that the code you ship today will work with iOS 12 and so on - as they need that too.
 Should you rely on that?
-If you're small enough (we have 5 engineers with native experience) then I think it's reasonable.
+If you're small enough then I think it's reasonable.
+If you're a medium sized company, I think you should have at least one engineer who understands and can deep dive into the dependency.

 As a relevant example, Three20 had a very [reasonable deprecation path][nimbus], it's just that a lot of people didn't have the technical ability to migrate off.
 Frameworks like React Native and Three20 lower the barrier to entry considerably.
 The trade-off is that once you end up having to leave those frameworks, you have a pretty big learning curve to the baseline OS frameworks.